mennarashed113/CODE81-librarySystem/README.md

 - **BookCopy management** – Add and manage physical copies of each book

 ### 5️⃣ Logging & Auditing
-- Console logs for registration, login, and borrowing events
+- Console logs for registration, login

 ---